vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 raka, rising in the Udayagiri bills, though the Sivapurana says it rises in the Vindhya).
 See 'Antiquities of Orissa' by Mitra, vol. II. p.
 98 B (a small tributary of Sipra) Megha

-düta I. 33 Ganga ---Vide pp. 588-596 above Gangadvāra--- (the same ay Hakia bara)
+dūta I. 33 Ganga ---Vide pp. 588-596 above Gangadvāra--- (the same ay Hakia bara)

 v.
 81.14, 90.21, 142.
 UVO, AD225.
 13, K. I. 15, 41 and 47 (her Daksa's sacrifice was destroyed by Kira bhadra).
 II.
 20. 33 (Seseo etiał the